 Alcoholic fermentation by yeast cells

-In brewing, alcoholic fermentation is the conversion of sugar into carbon dioxide gas (CO2) and ethyl alcohol.
-This process is carried out by yeeast enzymes.
-This is in fact a complex series of conversions that bring about the conversion of sugar to CO2 and alcohol.
-Yeast is a member of the plant family and in brewing we use the sugar fungi form of yeast.
-These cell gain energy from the break down of the sugar.
-The by-product, CO2, bubbles through the liquid and dissipates into the air.
-The other by-product alcohol, remains in the liquid which is great for us but not for the yeast, as the yeast dies when the alcohol exceeds its tolerance level.
+Alcoholic fermentation by yeast cellsIn brewing, alcoholic fermentation is the conversion of sugar into carbon dioxide gas (CO2) and ethyl alcohol.
+This process is carried out by yeast cells using a range of enzymes.
+This is in fact a complex series of conversions that brings about the conversion of sugar to CO2 and alcohol.
+Yeast is a member of the fungi family which I like to think of as plants but strictly they are neither plant nor animal.
+To be specific yeast is a eukaryotic micro-organism.
+Not all yeasts are suitable for brewing.
+In brewing we use the sugar fungi form of yeast.
+These yeast cells gain energy from the conversion of the sugar into carbon dioxide and alcohol.
+The carbon dioxide by-product bubbles through the liquid and dissipates into the air.
+In confined spaces the carbon dioxide dissolve in the liquid making it fizzy.
+The pressure build up caused by C02 production in a confined space can be immense.
+Certainly enough to cause the explosion of a sealed glass bottle.
+Alcohol is the other by-product of fermentation.
+Alcohol remains in the liquid which is great for making an alcoholic beverage but not for the yeast cells, as the yeast dies when the alcohol exceeds its tolerance level.

-The fermentation process has other limits such as temperature.
+The fermentation process has limits such as temperature.
 Greater than 27C kills the yeast less and than 15C results in yeast activity which is too slow.

+Not all sugars are fermentable.
+Non fermentable sugars in solution will remain after fermentation and will result in a sweeter end product.
+Malt has non fermentable sugars which can be used to balance the bitterness of the hops.
 The amount of sugar in the solution can be too much and this can prevent fermentation.
-Some recipes suggest adding the sugar in parts throughout fermentation rather that all at the beginning.
+Some wine recipes suggest adding the sugar in parts throughout fermentation rather that all at the beginning.
 This is especially true if the brew is aimed at producing a high level of alcohol.
 Some yeast strains have evolved to handle higher sugar levels.
-Yeast such as Tokay and Sauterne.
+Yeast such as Tokay and Sauterne handle high levels of sugar.
+The normal, home brewing, fermentation is in two parts.

 Part 1